AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 MachineMetrics

-MachineMetrics allows users to develop, monitor and manage their own algorithms for predictive analytics.
-MachineMetrics also highlights integrations with CMMS (Computerized maintenance management system) to feed them critical machine information.
+MachineMetrics allows users to develop, monitor, and manage their own algorithms for predictive analytics.
+MachineMetrics also highlights integrations with CMMS (Computerized Maintenance Management System) to feed them critical machine information.

 Scheduling tools

 These solutions receive input from predictive maintenance platforms regarding necessary maintenance activities.
 They then enable businesses to schedule regular production downtime for maintenance and repair operations.
-While scheduling tools coordinate teams in the field, they take into account scheduling knowledge and rules.

 Hitachi Lumada